-Historically Moseley Hall was the most significant building in the village and its estate occupied the western side of Alcester Road in the village and stretched as far as Cannon Hill Park.
-The original hall was home to the Grevis family and was situated close to the present-day Victoria Parade.
-The current Hall was built in the mid 18th century but was burnt out in the Priestley Riots of 1791.
-It was subsequently rebuilt and extended in 1792-6 and the estate was redesigned as parkland with advice from Humphry Repton, the landscape gardener.
-One of the owners of the Hall, John Taylor was a co-founder of Lloyd’s Bank.
-Its last owner Richard Cadbury gave the Hall to the City for use as a children’s hospital and it subsequently became part of the NHS (as it is today).
-To read more see Moseley Hall and its Former Estate (produced for Heritage Open Day 2015), a History of Moseley Hall and The History of Moseley Hall & Dovecote.
+Moseley Hall would originally have been the most dominant building in the village.
+Owned by John Taylor and his family it was burnt out by royalist mobs during the Priestley Riots in 1791 and subsequently rebuilt in 1792-6 and its estate redesigned as parkland with advice from Humphry Repton, the landscape gardener.
+A brief history of Moseley Hall can be found on the Brief History of Moseley page.
+For more detail see Moseley Hall and its Former Estate (produced for Heritage Open Day 2015), a History of Moseley Hall and The History of Moseley Hall & Dovecote.
 See also Richard Cadbury’s memories of his family life at Moseley Hall.
 The bases of the original pillars of the gateway to the Park were uncovered during pavement excavations, which revealed their exact location – see the article on the Original entrance to Moseley Hall and Park.

-In the second half of the 19th century much of the estate of Moseley Hall was sold off for residential development.
-Apart from the Hall, two buildings survive from the original 18th Century estate – The Dovecote (and adjacent Cowhouse) and The Icehouse.
+Apart from the Hall, two buildings survive from the original 18th Century Moseley Hall estate – The Dovecote (and adjacent Cowhouse) and The Icehouse.
 Click on the links to read more.
 Further recommended reading is an article by John McCann which explains the history of dovecotes and their true purpose (click to read).
-Part of the parkland was rescued from development by a group of public spirited residents and survives today as Moseley Park and Pool (click to visit the website).
+Although most of the estate was sold off for development during the 19th Century, part of the parkland was rescued from development by a group of public spirited residents and survives today as Moseley Park and Pool (click to visit the website).
 The history of the park is described in a self-guided Moseley Park & Pool Walk (click to read more).

-In addition to the above, Moseley is fortunate to have many listed buildings, which are described in a booklet published by the History Group in 1995, ‘The Listed Buildings of Moseley’.
+In addition to the above, Moseley has many listed buildings, which are described in a booklet published by the History Group in 1995, ‘The Listed Buildings of Moseley’.
 Click to see a photo gallery of Moseley’s Listed Buildings.
 To read articles on two of these listed buildings, Fivelands House and Spring Hill College / Moseley Grammar School click here.

 Shops and Businesses